Ultimate Shreveport Real Estate Investing Guide for 2026

 Mortgage Interest Rates

-Conventional interest rates may differ by as much as a 0.25% around the US.
-The higher risk assumed by private lenders is accounted for in bigger loan interest rates for their loans compared to conventional loans.
+The mortgage rates quoted by traditional mortgage lenders are not equal everywhere.
+The higher risk accepted by private lenders is accounted for in bigger loan interest rates for their loans compared to conventional mortgage loans.

-Profitable note investors routinely search the interest rates in their area set by private and traditional mortgage companies.
+Experienced note investors routinely search the rates in their region offered by private and traditional mortgage lenders.

 Demographics